Climate and Average Weather Year Round in Allen Texas, United States

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

-The brighter period of the year lasts for 4.4 months, from April 11 to August 23, with an average daily incident shortwave energy per square meter above 6.1 kWh.
-The brightest day of the year is July 3, with an average of 6.9 kWh.
+The brighter period of the year lasts for 4.4 months, from April 12 to August 24, with an average daily incident shortwave energy per square meter above 6.1 kWh.
+The brightest month of the year in Allen is July, with an average of 6.9 kWh.

-The darker period of the year lasts for 2.9 months, from November 8 to February 5, with an average daily incident shortwave energy per square meter below 3.6 kWh.
-The darkest day of the year is December 21, with an average of 2.8 kWh.
+The darker period of the year lasts for 2.9 months, from November 9 to February 5, with an average daily incident shortwave energy per square meter below 3.6 kWh.
+The darkest month of the year in Allen is December, with an average of 2.8 kWh.

 The topography within 2 miles of Allen contains only modest variations in elevation, with a maximum elevation change of 131 feet and an average elevation above sea level of 648 feet.
 Within 10 miles also contains only modest variations in elevation (331 feet).
 Within 50 miles contains only modest variations in elevation (735 feet).